Enhancing Safety in Steel and Aluminum Work

 1. Physical Hazards

-Physical hazards encompass a range of dangers related to the physical properties of steel and aluminum materials.
+Physical hazards involves a range of dangers related to the physical properties of steel and aluminum materials.
 These hazards include heavy loads, falling objects, sharp edges, rotating machinery, and potential crush injuries.
 Implementing proper lifting techniques, utilizing appropriate equipment, and establishing clear protocols to prevent physical accidents are essential.

 1. Chemical Hazards